Carroll County High School (Virginia)

 Carroll County High School is located in Carroll County, Virginia, just outside the Hillsville town limits.
 Carroll County High School is a four-year, public, comprehensive high school with a full range of curriculum offerings in academic and vocational subjects.
 The 2009 enrollment of Carroll County High School was 1158 students.
+The school was founded in 1969 for the consolidation of Woodlawn High School and Hillsville High School.